h5bp/Front-end-Developer-Interview-Questions/README.md

   * Webfonts (font services like: Google Webfonts, Typekit etc.)
 * Explain how a browser determines what elements match a CSS selector?
 * Explain your understanding of the box model and how you would tell the browser in CSS to render your layout in different box models.
+* List as many values for the display property that you can remember.
+* What's the difference between inline and inline-block?
+* What's the difference between a relative, fixed, absolute and statically positioned element?

 ####[[⬆]](#toc) <a name='js'>JS Questions:</a>